-> A cut will be made in the skin at the back of the neck.
+A cut will be made in the skin at the back of the neck.
 The muscles will be pushed aside.
 A small piece of bone will be removed to get to the disc space (laminectomy).
 Next, the doctor will gently push the nerve aside and remove the disc material.

-> The doctor will make a 1-1½ inch cut in the skin on the lower back.
+The doctor will make a 1-1½ inch cut in the skin on the lower back.
 The muscles will be moved out of the way.
 A small part of the bone may need to be removed to gain access to the nerve and disc.
 The disc or disc fragments will then be removed.

-> This surgery is most commonly done in a hospital setting.
+This surgery is most commonly done in a hospital setting.
 It may be possible to go home on the same day of the surgery.
-If you have a cervical diskectomy, you may have to stay in the hospital for a few days.
+If you have a cervical discectomy, you may have to stay in the hospital for a few days.

-> Follow your doctor’s instructions.
-Bending, lifting, or twisting may be limited for six weeks.
 You will work with a physical therapist to stretch and strengthen your muscles.
 This will help to decrease the risk of future back problems.
-Ask your doctor about when it is safe to shower, bathe, or soak in water.

-> In case of an emergency, call for medical help right away.
+If you think you have an emergency, call for medical help right away.

-> North American Spine Society
+North American Spine Society

 Canadian Orthopaedic Foundation